Luvuyotafeni/Case-Management-App/README.md

 # Case Management App

 ## Overview
 The Case Management App is a web-based application designed to streamline legal case handling by providing an intuitive platform for users, lawyers, and administrators.
-Built using **React.js**, **Spring Boot**, and **PostgreSQL**, and hosted on **Render**, this application ensures secure and efficient case management.
+Built using **React.js**, **Spring Boot**, and **MySQL**, and hosted on **Render**, this application ensures secure and efficient case management.

 ## Features
 ### 1. User Roles